 By Stephanie from Sofia Adventures

 If you’re looking for a hip, trendy, and dynamic city to visit in Romania, then look no further than Cluj-Napoca!
-As the capital of the Transylvania region and one of the largest urban areas in the country, Cluj has a lot to offer travelers and is the perfect destination to add to any Romania itinerary.
+As the capital of the Transylvania region and one of the largest urban areas in the country, Cluj has a lot to offer travelers and is the perfect destination to add to the list of the best places to visit in Romania.

 Despite the fact that it is quite a large city, Cluj has a wonderful laid-back nature and lends itself to be explored at a relaxed pace.
 There is a thriving cafe culture as well as a fantastic nightlife for those looking to party into the early hours of the morning.
 During the day, there are many interesting things to occupy yourself within Cluj, including a handful of quirky and fascinating museums.
 The city also continually organizes cultural events so there is likely going to be something cool going on while you’re visiting.